johnshearing/beemocracy/Beemocracy2.0.md

 https://www.adalovelaceinstitute.org/report/trust-data-governance-pandemics/
   * #### Process Overview
     * Beemocracy responds to all governance proposals by inviting any ADA holder to scout the proposal and then write a solicitation (a report) recommending how jurors should vote.
-    * Scouts register the solicitation on the Cardano blockchain which binds their report and recommended vote to their digital signature.
+    * Scouts register their solicitation on the Cardano blockchain with their hardware wallet.
+      * This binds their report and recommended vote to their digital signature.
-    * The scout may remain anonymous and be known only by their collection of solicitations all having the same digital signature.
+    * The scout may remain anonymous and be known only by their collection of solicitations all having the same digital signature associated with their hardware wallet.
+      * In this way, scouts (any ADA holder) gain history, reputation, and standing in the community without revealing their identity.
     * All governance proposals go before a jury to be decided, so the scout's solicitations are information and recomendations used to help the juries decide.
+      * So every ADA holder gets a voice with respect to governance proposals.
-    * The jury is comprised of randomly selected elite scouts - those who have submitted at least 10 solicitations within the past 365 days.
+    * The jury is comprised of randomly selected elite scouts - those ADA holders who have submitted at least 10 solicitations within the past 365 days.
 These 10 digitally signed solicitations with locked votes are used by the prosecution and the defense to evaluate the character of the scouts during jury selection.
 Prosecution and defense will alternate selections from a random pool of eligible scouts based on previous solicitations and some standard questions asked by the judge.
-If a scout is selected to serve on the jury and has written a solicitation on the matter with an associated locked vote then the locked vote is not binding.
+If a scout is selected to serve on the jury and has written a solicitation on the current matter with an associated voting recommendation then the voting recommendation is not binding.
 The scout is free to listen to all arguments and decide anew.
     * So the solicitations serve two functions:
-      1. The solicitations are used to help inform juries as proposals are decided.
+      1. The solicitations are used to help inform juries when proposals are decided.
           * Think - scout bees examining various sites for their new hive.
-          * Think - scouts coming back to the hive for a waggle dance debate with **first hand information** to use in making a decision.
+          * Think - scouts coming back to the hive with **first hand information** to use in making a decision.
       2. The solicitations are used to create a large educated jury pool of elite scouts who are invested by their anonymous reputation earned in the solicitation process.
           * Think - a guaranteed quorum of active, interested, and invested decision makers with first hand information to work with.
   * #### Bee Democracy vs Human Democracy